 You can do Botox in the corners of the mouth to kind of brighten up your smile and lift your smile a little bit and also use it to correct an “orange-peel” chin.

 What else am I missing?

-You can put filler in the earlobes.
-It’s not going to fix a torn hole but it’s going to plump your earlobes up and makes your earrings look perkier.
+You can put fillers in the earlobes.
+It’s not going to fix a torn hole, but it’s going to plump your earlobes up and makes your earrings look perkier.

 That makes a big difference.

 Botox and fillers aren’t permanent.
 What do you tell people who wonder what happens when they wear off?

 You’ll just return to normal, except better because the injectables slow down the aging process.
 Botox prevents new wrinkles from forming, and fillers stimulate new collagen growth.
 It’s totally fine to start and stop injectables, but with something this fabulous, why would you?